 Figure 2: Typical distribution of roles in the EGI Grid ecosystem

-Figure 2 illustrates the Actor roles assumed by the various stakeholders in the EGI ecosystem.
+Figure 2 illustrates which stakeholder in the EGI ecosystem takes on which Actor role by indicating them as verbs qualifiers on the association arrows.
 Research Communities are the main customers of the EGI Platforms (Core and Cloud) and use them through their own Community Platforms (not shown).

-The EGI Resource Infrastructure Providers, through coordination via a number of management and coordination groups set up and provided by EGI.eu, act as Platform Integrators having provisioning relationships with its various Technology Providers within the EGI-InSPIRE project.
-The Resource Infrastructure Providers literally own the resources that are exposed and federated through the illustrated platforms; hardware and deployed software platform, respectively.
-At the same time, EGI deploys and operates these platforms as a service to its customers.
+While the individual Resource Infrastructure Providers deploy and operate both the EGI Core and Cloud Infrastructure Platforms as part of the EGI federation, EGI acts as their own Platform Integrator through a number of services and activities that are coordinated on the European level, supported by the EGI-InSPIRE project.
+The Resource Infrastructure Providers literally own the hardware resources that are exposed and federated through the illustrated platforms; however it is the federation of Resource Infrastructure Providers (EGI) that exerts shared ownership on the EGI Core, Cloud and Collaboration Platforms.